ronanchris/YoutubeScribe/docs/PROMPTS_GUIDE.md

 }
 ```

+## Enhancing Summaries with Interactive Transcript

+After generating a summary, you can further enhance it by using the interactive transcript feature to add specific quotes or details:

+1. Use the prompt template that best fits your overall needs
+2. Review the generated summary and key points
+3. Open the Interactive Transcript section to access the full video transcript
+4. Highlight and add important quotes, statistics, or details that the AI may have missed
+5. These user-selected highlights will be added to the Key Points section

+**Benefits of combining AI summaries with manual highlighting:**
+- Ensures critical details are never missed
+- Adds exact quotes when precision matters
+- Customizes the summary based on your specific interests
+- Creates a more personalized and accurate summary

 ## Regenerating Summaries

 Users can regenerate summaries using different templates without fetching the transcript again, allowing experimentation with different summary styles without additional API costs.